RIDE THE ANCIENT SILK ROAD

 PRICES & AVAILABILITY

-Kyrgyzstan is 85% mountainous and for most of the year alpine meadows and mountain passes we ride through are covered in snow.
-We time our ride to make the most of the good weather.
+Kyrgyzstan is 85% mountainous and for more than half of the year the alpine meadows and mountain passes we ride through are covered in snow.
+We time our rides to make the most of the good weather.
 Riding in the mountains can bring any weather at any time of year and you should bring many layers to make sure you stay warm and dry on your holiday.

-Bishkek lies at 1800 meters above sea level and can reach temperatures of 40 degree Celcius in summer.
-It’s much cooler in the mountains, usually not exceeding 30 degrees.
+Bishkek lies at 800 meters above sea level and can reach temperatures of 40 degree celcius in summer.
+It’s much cooler in the mountains, usually not exceeding 25 degrees.

-June: June sees the peak of the spring grass.
-Animals are well fed and gorging on the new grass and having their young.
+June: Animals are well fed and gorging on the new grass and having their young.
 We love this time of year as it’s when fields of wildflowers pop up all over the mountains.
 Yurts are surrounded by fields of forget-me-nots, perfect for lying in for sunny afternoon naps.

 August: August has the lowest rainfall.
 There may be the odd storm but it never lasts long.
 The animals have grazed the grass down and shepherds are preparing to take their animals back down to the villages for the start of winter.

-We recommend a sleeping bag effective to 0 degree celcious to stay warm at all times, esepcially for the two nights you will spend on the mountain in Chong Kemin National Park.
+We recommend a sleeping bag effective to 0 degree celcius to stay warm at all times, especially for the two nights you will spend on the mountain in Chong Kemin National Park.